 Vegetarian + anemia + lactose intolerance = one unhappy girl.

 By my 30’s my iron levels had become so low that my doctors told me I required a iron transfusion, as I could not tolerate oral medication.
 I was also having issues with my haemaglobin levels as these were reduced and causing some worrying concerns for my doctors and me.

 Whilst sat in the hospital, drip in my arm, pumping iron into a tired body a lady asked me if I had been tested for a gluten allergy.

 Many doctors refused to accept my suggestions about a gluten allergy and I was told again its diet related.
 At this point I was so tired of seeing doctor after doctor with no outcomes, spending hours of the day asleep lacking in energy, energy I was having to save for work, slowly withdrawing from my social world.

 After several tests, I started my gluten free lactose free vegetarian diet in May of 2016.

 I am now no longer anaemic, making haemoglobin, medication free and have more energy than a bouncing bunny rabbit!!

-Allergic Foodie is my way of communicating to the world the fight those of us who have food allergies and intolerance have.
+Allergic Foodie is my way of communicating to the world the fight those of us who have food allergies, autoimmune conditions, intolerance and food restrictions have.